Mission and vision: A legacy of service

 - Develop targeted high-fidelity simulations for each level

 - Working with clinical agencies to optimize clinical opportunities

-- Goal 1: Contribute to UNR's Carnegie R1 status through excellence in research quality and value.
+Goal 1: Contribute to the University's Carnegie R1 status through excellence in research quality and value.

 - Implement the role of Associate Dean of Research and Innovation by 2022

 Goal 2: Identify targeted research areas for continuous investment and growth.

 - Emphasize the relevancy of targeted research areas of excellence

 - Develop the following research areas of excellence:

 - health determinants science (aging, ethnic minority/vulnerable population health, and biobehavioral & biopsychosocial research)

 - data & systems science (informatics, health technologies, digital health, and data elements)